I love writing about relationships, love, romance, and flirting. I hope you find the advice in my articles useful.

 Something as silly as a few drunk texts can snowball into a conversation that you regret having later.
 You could unknowingly reveal some of your embarrassing secrets and feelings about people—the possibilities are endless and when you drunk text, and you will never be able to take those words back.

-8. Not replying to texts
+8. Not Replying

 Wouldn't you hate it if you sent a text to someone and they never replied?
 That is exactly how other people feel when you don't reply to their texts.
 Unless you have decided to ignore that person for a specific reason, don't procrastinate replying to a text.

-Frustration, anxiety and unnecessary confusion can follow when texts go unanswered for too long.
-Best friends could fall out, arguments could send a couple's love life into a tizzy and colleagues might start giving each other bad vibes.
+Frustration, anxiety, and unnecessary confusion can follow when texts go unanswered for too long.
+Best friends could fall out, arguments could send a couple's love life into a tizzy, and colleagues might start giving each other bad vibes.

 Don't send a text saying, "Did you get my last text?" to someone after you have already sent a message to them.
 Use a little bit of common sense—either they have not seen the message or they don't want to reply.

 You will come across as clingy and needy if you do this again and again.
 You may even be perceived as a person who doesn't have a life because you have nothing better to do.